zqwang7/CausalityCheck/README.md

 For example, the [Clarity challenge](https://claritychallenge.org/docs/cec2/taking_part/cec2_rules#computational-restrictions) requires that, to obtain the separation result at the current sample, the separation model cannot use information >= 5 ms into the future.

-Simiar constraint can be found in the recent [DNS challenges](https://www.microsoft.com/en-us/research/academic-program/deep-noise-suppression-challenge-icassp-2022/).
+Similar constraint can be found in the recent [DNS challenges](https://www.microsoft.com/en-us/research/academic-program/deep-noise-suppression-challenge-icassp-2022/).

 Such constraints are often unconsciously violated by challenge participants, resulting in unfair rankings and misleading comparison among different submissions.